-The COP Academic Standing Committee meets at the end of the Fall and Spring semesters as well as at the end of the second summer session to review student records and make decisions about academic standing and requests for readmission.
+The COP Academic Standing Committee meets at the end of the Fall and Spring semesters to review student records and make decisions about academic standing and requests for readmission.
 If a student is not in good standing (2.00 semester and/or cumulative pharmacy GPA), the student is placed either on academic probation or academic dismissal, depending on the circumstances as dictated by the guidelines below.